Table of Contents Search for printer HOME

 <=The oceans

-More Mechanisms for Catastrophe TOP OF PAGE
+More Pathways to Catastrophe TOP OF PAGE

 = Milestone

-=>Other gas
+=>Other gases

-There were other ideas for what caused the PETM (a comet? a reorganization of ocean circulation?).
+There were other ideas for what caused the PETM (a comet? a reorganization of the global ocean circulation?).
 In 2004 a group proposed that an eruption of magma into carbon-rich strata under the Atlantic had caused "an explosive release of methane."
 In 2007 another group offered evidence that the main cause of the disaster was colossal volcanic emissions of CO2 — although there seemed to have been a "massive release of seabed methane" as well.
 Prolonged arguments settled by 2020 on a burst of volcanism that brought up deeply buried carbon, and perhaps initiated additional carbon emissions from... somewhere.
-Whatever the exact mechanism, the event indicated (as one group put it in 2021) "the existence of 'tipping points' in the Earth system, which can trigger release of additional carbon reservoirs and drive Earth's climate into a hotter state."(65a)
+Whatever the exact mechanism, the event indicated (as one group put it in 2021) "the existence of 'tipping points' in the Earth system, which can trigger release of additional carbon reservoirs and drive Earth's climate into a hotter state."(65)

 For an extended discussion of possible ice collapse see the complete essay on...